 20. Many people move to urban areas seeking for job opportunity as well as stable employment.
 A. rapid B. short-term C. temporary D. steady

-21. I hope my part-time job will not my studies at school.
+21. I hope my part-time job will not interfere with my studies at school.

 A. cause B. support C. help D. affect